andrew/ultimate-awesome/README.md

 - [awesome-openx](https://github.com/benediktschwab/awesome-openx) - A list of free applications, libraries and datasets concerning the development of automated driving functions with focus on ASAM OpenX standards.
 - [awesome-dart-pad](https://github.com/divyanshub024/awesome-dart-pad) - A curated list of awesome Flutter Dart Pad samples.
 - [awesome-expression-browser](https://github.com/federicomarini/awesome-expression-browser) - 😎 A curated list of software and resources for exploring and visualizing (browsing) expression data 😎.
-- [awesome-industrial](https://github.com/HighFiveDetroit/awesome-industrial) - Curated list of Industry 4.0 research, popular events, open-source software projects and learning resources that are worth looking into!.
 - [nilm-papers-with-code](https://github.com/klemenjak/nilm-papers-with-code) - An archive for NILM papers with source code and other supplemental material.
 - [Awesome-Mamba](https://github.com/pengzhangzhi/Awesome-Mamba) - Awesome list of papers that extend Mamba to various applications.
 - [awesome-frontend-interview-resources](https://github.com/rajat-mehra05/awesome-frontend-interview-resources) - Here is a list of some frontend interview questions which I have collected based on what people shared from their interview experience.